Bluesky RSS announcer

 return candidates

-Each RSS entry will be evaluated if it meets the threshold using process_entry(entry)
+Each RSS entry will be evaluated if it meets the threshold using process_entry(entry):

 def process_entry(e):